-French navigator Jacques Cartier becomes the first European explorer to discover the St. Lawrence River in present-day Quebec, Canada.
+French navigator Jacques Cartier becomes the first European explorer to encounter the St. Lawrence River in present-day Quebec, Canada.

 Previously thought to be a barren and inhospitable region, Cartier’s discoveries of the warm and fertile lands around the Gulf of St. Lawrence inspired Francis I to dispatch him on a second expedition in 1535.
 On this voyage, he ascended the St. Lawrence to the native village of Hochelaga, site of the modern-day city of Montreal.
 On his return voyage to France, he explored Cabot Strait along the southern coast of Newfoundland.
 Cartier led a final expedition to the region in 1541, as part of an unsuccessful colonization effort.
 His extensive geographical discoveries formed the basis of France’s claims to the rich St. Lawrence Valley in the 17th century.